77 Book Club Discussion Questions (For Any Book)

 12. If you could interview the author, what questions would you ask?

 13. Have you ever met this author in person?
-What were your impression and experience?
+What were your impressions and experiences?

 About Characters